sreshaven/my-coe332-hws/homework06/README.md

 ## About the Auto Trends Data Set

 The EPA and NHTSA (National Highway Traffic Safety Administration) collects data from directly car manufacturers annually about their vehicles.
-The database has been maintained by the EPA since 1975 and has up to date data available for all model years since then, with preliminary data for 2022.
+The database ([located here](https://www.epa.gov/automotive-trends/explore-automotive-trends-data#DetailedData)) has been maintained by the EPA since 1975 and has up to date data available for all model years since then, with preliminary data for 2022.
 In this data set, there is information about manufacturer and vehicle type, which are categorical values, and model year, production share, compliance and estimated real-world MPG, CO2 emissions, weight, horsepower, and many more, which are numerical values.
 The data is split into vehicle type categories of sedan/wagon, car SUV, truck SUV, minivan/van, and pickup and the data set also has average observations for all of the cars and all of the trucks.
 These values reflect arithmetic and harmonic production-weighted averages for each vehicle type.

 ## Flask App